-Replacement parts are called out in illustrations in this section.
-Reference the call-outs in the accompanying tables to determine the part number for the item.
+Replacement parts are called out on the following pages for the 2110 Module, Battery Module, and Ultrasonic Level Sensor.
+Reference the call-out in the adjacent table to determine the part number for the item.

 Replacement parts can be purchased by contacting Teledyne Isco's Customer Service Department.